-WWW.MSSOY.ORG ⇒ MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION soybean production system when RBSB has been or is predicted to be present.
+WWW.MSSOY.ORG → MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION

-- Starting no later than R3, monitor soybean fields for the presence of RBSB, and make/keep a record of infested fields. - In infested soybean fields, control/eradicate adult RBSB populations up to harvest to prevent their movement out of the infested field and to reduce overwintering populations. - If cover crops are to be planted following soybean harvest in monocropped soybean fields, do not include legume species in the cover crop mix if the fields have a history of RBSB presence. - In a biennial corn-soybean rotation system, plant a cover crop that contains a legume species only after the soybean crop since corn, which is a non-host, will follow the cover crop.
+- If cover crops are to be planted following soybean harvest in monocropped soybean fields, do not include legume species in the cover crop mix if the fields have a history of RBSB presence. - In a biennial corn-soybean rotation system, plant a cover crop that contains a legume species only after the soybean crop since corn, which is a non-host, will follow the cover crop.
 It also will be a good idea to control/eradicate an overwintering RBSB population in this cover crop to prevent RBSB infestations in soybean fields that may be in close proximity the following summer. - When a cover crop mix does contain a legume species, monitor the stand for RBSB so that the overwintering population can be controlled/eradicated if necessary.